Ola157/Quiz-Game/README.md

 ```

-⚡ This project was originally inspired by a React course I took earlier this year.
+⚡ This project was originally inspired by a React course I took earlier last year.